|

 History

-Period : 2nd century A.D.
+Period: 2nd century A.D.

-Script : Later Brahmi
+Script: Later Brahmi

-Language : Old Sinhala
+Language: Old Sinhala

-Reference : The information board at the site by the Director-General of Archaeology.
+Reference: The information board at the site by the Director-General of Archaeology.

-According to the early written sources, several kings have involved in the restoration or development of this temple.
-King Aggabodhi I (571-604 A.D.) is said to be established a Pasada in the temple and so did King Aggabodhi VII [(772-777 A.D.)
+According to early written sources, several kings have involved in the restoration or development of this temple.
+King Aggabodhi I (571-604 A.D.) is said to have established a Pasada in the temple and so did King Aggabodhi VII [(772-777 A.D.)
 Nicholas, 1963].
-King Aggabodhi IX (831-833 A.D.) has rebuilt a ruined Pasada at the temple (Nicholas, 1963).
+King Aggabodhi IX (831-833 A.D.) rebuilt a ruined Pasada at the temple (Nicholas, 1963).
+Also the Buddhist monk Buddhaghosa mentions that there was a cave suited for the meditation on the Haththikuchchi-pabbhara (Nicholas, 1963).
+The cave mentioned by Buddhaghosa is said to be the summit cave on the southern hill of the present Haththikuchchi temple (Nicholas, 1963).

-A place related to King Sirisamghabodhi
+King Sirisamghabodhi

 Haththikuchchi is considered by many as the place where King Sirisamghabodhi (252–254 A.D.) offered his own head to a peasant (Anuradha & Kumari, 2015).
 However, it is traditionally accepted that this incident happened at Attanagalla Raja Maha Viharaya in Gampaha District.